timescale/docs/api/_hyperfunctions/state_agg/interpolated_state_timeline.md

   family: state tracking
   type: accessor
   aggregates:
-    - timeline_agg()
+    - state_agg()
 api_details:
   summary: |
-    Get a timeline of all states, showing each time a state is entered and exited.
+    Get a state of all states, showing each time a state is entered and exited.

-    Unlike [`state_timeline`](#state_timeline), you can use this function across multiple timeline aggregates that cover different time buckets.
-Any missing values at the time bucket boundaries are interpolated from adjacent timeline aggregates.
+    Unlike [`state_timeline`](#state_timeline), you can use this function across multiple state aggregates that cover different time buckets.
+Any missing values at the time bucket boundaries are interpolated from adjacent state aggregates.
   signatures:
     - language: sql
       code: |
         interpolated_state_timeline(
-            agg TimelineAgg,
+            agg StateAgg,
             start TIMESTAMPTZ,
             interval INTERVAL,
-            [, prev TimelineAgg]
+            [, prev StateAgg]
-            [, next TimelineAgg]
+            [, next StateAgg]
         ) RETURNS (TIMESTAMPTZ, TIMESTAMPTZ)
   parameters:
     required: